-The student mailroom is located in the lower level of Garbee Hall.
-During the Enrollment Validation process, students will receive their mailbox keys.
-The EV process must be completed by the first day of class.
-Please call the Office of Student Development for more information on the EV process.
+The student mailroom is located in the Student Center.
+Residents will receive their mailbox keys.
+Commuting students may request a mailbox assignment.
 Students can receive packages and regular mail at the following addresses (all mail will be delivered to the mailroom):

 P.O.
 Box 1860